Find Teaching Schools

 The states with the most job growth for Engineering Professor are Utah, Nevada, and Colorado.
 Watch out if you plan on working in Alaska, Illinois, or Montana.
 These states have the worst job growth for this type of profession.

-The average yearly salary of an Engineering Professor ranges between $52,440 and $189,390.
+The salary for Engineering Professors ranges between about $52,440 and $189,390 a year.

 undefined